statamic/docs/content/collections/docs/quick-start.md

 intro: "This is a step-by-step walkthrough on installing and building a simple Statamic 3 site.
 It is focused on the fundamental building blocks and less on design and aesthetics."
 stage: 1
 video: https://www.youtube.com/playlist?list=PLVZTm2PNrzMwYLGotkQvTvjsXAkANJIkc
+video_cta_text: We have a screencast series if you'd rather not read!
 id: 1d1920fb-604c-4ac1-8c99-f0de44abc06b
 ---
 ## Overview